Learn something new every day

 Patients who have had any type of bladder surgery or who have bladder problems may need to use a red rubber catheter to drain the bladder on a regular basis.
 If the patient has been given a new bladder, he or she will be encouraged to urinate first, then use the catheter to ensure that the bladder is completely drained.
 The frequency of catheterization depends on the patient’s specific circumstances and is normally specified by the physician.
 The catheter is inserted into the bladder through the urethra and left in place until the bladder is completely drained.

-A red rubber catheter may also be used to flush out the bladder, something that is of particular importance for patients that are healing from bladder cancer or other bladder surgery.
+A red rubber catheter may also be used to flush out the bladder, something that is of particular importance for patients who are healing from bladder cancer or other bladder surgery.
 This process helps to remove irritants from the bladder and promotes healing.
 To flush the bladder, a catheter is inserted into the bladder, then plain or medicated water is used to clean out the bladder, filling and draining it until the liquid that comes out is clean and without any mucous.

 Patients who have had neck, mouth or jaw trauma of any type may have a red rubber catheter placed in the esophagus and down into the stomach through a hole in the throat.
 The catheter is held in place with stitches, and may be used as a pathway for liquid feedings for the patient.
 If the catheter becomes dislodged it needs to be replaced quickly, as the hole does not stay open long without the catheter in place.